apperside/react-native-web-monorepo/README.md

 With the breakpoint names and  tokens `mobile-margin` , `tablet-margin` and `desktop-margin` being defined in the app theme

+**TYPESCRIPT SUPPORT**
-**TYPESCRIPT SUPPORT**: Unfortunately styled-system does not have full typescript support for all of this features, so this module is based on a custom `styled-system.d.ts` file
+Unfortunately styled-system does not have full typescript support for all of this features, so this module, at the moment, is based on a custom `styled-system.d.ts` file.
+Another approach is to totally fork styled-system and add the a built-in definition file

+**HOW IT WORKS**
+In order to work, styled-system  wants:
+ 1. A theme object with a specific schema
+ 2. The values of that object being of type "`ObjectOrArray`", which are arrays with custom properties [https://styled-system.com/responsive-styles/#using-objects](https://styled-system.com/responsive-styles/#using-objects)

+The main purpose of this module is to
+- Abstract the creation of such structure
+- Provide a custom `ThemeProvider` that:
+	- takes in input a set of key-value pairs
+	- generates the theme object to be consumed by styled-system
+	- return a styled-components `ThemeProvider` instance which takes the previously generated theme
+- Provide mediaQuery utilities to easily add responsive styles with styled-components using type-checked syntax for breakpoint names

 # APP-UI

 This is the package where all the UI related code is located: theme declaration, components and other UI related stuff.
+Since it is a monorepo, the code containing the UI specs and components must be in a dedicated, shared package.
+In order to develop a mobile or web application only, this code can be just be in the main project.

 > At the moment, even though we use react-native-web, we cannot use RN
 > components in the web project because styled-system responsive styles